 About this Policy

 This policy does not apply to any non-BCSF Corporation affiliates.
-It also does not apply to the practices of our licensees or business partners.
-These might include, for example, vendors or advertisers.
+It also does not apply to the practices of our licensees or business partners, such as vendors and advertisers.

-When you are on this website, you may take certain types of action, such as asking a question about a particular insurance issue or product.
-BCSF owns insurance companies but is not itself in the business of insurance.
-Your request and information will be shared so that the responsible BCSF business or their agent may take appropriate action.
+When you are on this website, you may take certain types of action, such as asking a question about an insurance issue or product.
+While BCSF owns insurance companies, BCSF is not itself in the business of insurance.
+Your request and information will be shared with the responsible BCSF business or agent so that may respond to your question or request.

 Categories of Information Collected by Our Companies